CAD

 Viewing Accessible CAD Tools

-You can view the CAD tools that you are able to access based on your research team’s CAD selection from the tab My AccessFigure 19 shows the CAD tools that are available to the team, how many licenses are available on the server, and if anybody on the team is currently using the pass.
+You can view the CAD tools that you are able to access based on your research team’s CAD selection from the tab My AccessFigure 19 shows the CAD tools that are available to the team, how many licenses are available on the server, and if anybody on the team is currently using these licenses.

 Figure 19: My Access Tab